Jiajing Emperor: Early life

 Zhu Houcong, the future Jiajing Emperor, was born on 16 September 1507.
 He was the eldest son of Zhu Youyuan, who was Prince of Xing from 1487.
-Zhu Youyuan was the fourth son of the Chenghua Emperor, who ruled the Ming dynasty from 1464 to 1487.
+Zhu Youyuan was the fourth son of the Chenghua Emperor, who ruled China's Ming dynasty from 1464 to 1487.
 His mother, Lady Shao, was one of the Emperor's concubines.
 Zhu Houcong's mother, surnamed Jiang, was the daughter of Jiang Xiao of Daxing in Beizhili.
 Jiang Xiao was an officer of the Beijing garrison.
 Zhu Houcong's parents from 1494 lived in Anlu zhou (present-day Zhongxiang) in Huguang in central China, where Zhu Houcong was born.
 His father, Zhu Youyuan, was known for his poetry and calligraphy.

-Zhu Houcong received a classical (Confucian) education directly from his father, to whom he was a diligent and attentive student.
+Zhu Houcong received a classical Confucian education directly from his father, under whom he was a diligent and attentive student.
 After his father died in July 1519, Zhu Houcong took on the responsibility of managing the household with the assistance of Yuan Zonggao, a capable administrator who later became a trusted advisor after Zhu Houcong's ascension to the throne in Beijing.
 Following the traditional period of mourning for his father's death, Zhu Houcong officially became the Prince of Xing in late March 1521.